trifork/erjang/README.md

 ### Prerequisites

-I have only been testing this with Erlang/OTP R14B.
+I have only been testing this with Erlang/OTP R13.
+ERJANG DOES NOT WORK WITH R14 since it introduced an incompatible API to the efile driver.

 If you run with a different erts (Erlang runtime system), then you can use the +e <ErtsVsn> flag, like this: